tsSchmidi/MutaGenie/README.md

 ## While using MutaGenie:

 Paste the full plasmid sequence in cell G2.
 Paste the coding sequence of the gene in cell G5.
 Indicate the desired mutation in cell G8 (e.g. "S101A").
+Make sure the spreadsheet and the script are in the same folder.

 Optional: adjust parameters.